Blog

 Image3

-It also can round up your purchases to the next dollar and put the extra money into your savings account.
+Acorns is a great way to supercharge and manage your savings.
+It also can round up your purchases to the next dollar and put the extra money into an investment account where your money is auto-invested.
 You’d be surprised at how quickly you can build up some money this way.

 Best Way to Invest 500K: All About Allocation